VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/DoorOpensAfterLoad.en.md

 ![DoorOpensAfterLoad01](img/DoorOpensAfterLoad01.jpg)

 Place a hit judgment to block the entrance to the part to be loaded by dynamic loading.
-The hit detection is placed in a VKCItemField that is loaded from the beginning (= autoloading : true).
-Basically, it is included in the VKCItemField around the spawn point.
+The hit detection is placed in a HEOField that is loaded from the beginning (= autoloading : true).
+Basically, it is included in the HEOField around the spawn point.

 ![DoorOpensAfterLoad03](img/DoorOpensAfterLoad03.jpg)